tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/basic_page_routing.md

 ## External resources

-TAU can also load pages from external resources.
-This is pretty straightforward.
-Just supply the proper local adress in the `href` attribute of the link like so:
+TAU can also load pages from external resources, this is pretty straightforward, just supply the proper local address in the `href` attribute of the link, like so:

 ```mobile-wearable-tv
 <div class="ui-page">